 ADF represented Jack at the U.S. Supreme Court, arguing that he cannot be compelled to express messages he disagrees with.
 The Court held that Colorado was wrong to punish Jack because it had acted with clear hostility toward his beliefs, but it did not rule on the free speech violation in Jack’s case.

-But the same law used to target Jack in the Masterpiece case threatens Lorie’s ability to say what she believes without fear of government punishment.
-While she wants to create custom art promoting biblical marriages, she realized the law would force her to also create custom art celebrating opposing views of marriage.
+But the same law used to target Jack in the Masterpiece case threatened Lorie’s ability to say what she believes without fear of government punishment.
+While she wanted to create custom art promoting biblical marriages, she realized the law would force her to also create custom art celebrating opposing views of marriage.
 This would violate her beliefs.

-With the help of ADF attorneys, Lorie challenged the Colorado law.
-She is seeking the freedom to create art without being compelled by the government to express messages she disagrees with.
+With the help of ADF attorneys, Lorie challenged the Colorado law and sought the freedom to create art without being compelled by the government to express messages that conflict with her faith.
 ADF delivered oral arguments before the Supreme Court on Dec.
-5, 2022, and Lorie is currently awaiting a decision.
+5, 2022.

 The freedom of speech under attack